How to Master Coding Interviews: Practice Like Real Interviews

 What do FAANG interviewers evaluate?

-Problem solving, communication, code quality, edge case handling, and debugging — not just correctness.
+Problem solving, communication, code quality, edge case handling, and debugging.
+Not just correctness.

 What is the best way to practice coding interviews?